hooheohee/My-React-App/README.md

+### About the project

 This is a simple Google Doc Clone project.

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This project was built using [Slate](https://github.com/ianstormtaylor/slate).
+Also, thanks to [Ben Awad](https://www.youtube.com/user/99baddawg) for his awesome tutorials.

 # Run Server